rowasc/yii2oauthserver/README.md

-Coming soon!

-1. Copy the migration file to your own migrations directory (inside of your yii2 project) , and run the migrations.
+* Copy the migration file to your own migrations directory (inside of your yii2 project) , and run the migrations.
 Make sure you update the client_id and client_secret before using it in your project, since they are not safe the way they are added in the migration!

-2. Edit your yii2 configuration to include the following under "components"
+* Edit your yii2 configuration to include the following under "components"

 ```php